angular/angular/aio/content/guide/bootstrapping.md

 The module's `declarations` array tells Angular which components belong to that module.

-Every component must either be [standalone](guide/standalone-components) or declared in exactly one `NgModule`.
+Note: only non-standalone components can be included into the `declarations` array.
+See [the standalone guide](guide/standalone-components) for additional info.
-If you use a non-standalone component without declaring it, Angular returns an error message.
+If you use a non-standalone component without declaring it, Angular returns an error.

 The `declarations` array only takes declarables.
-Declarables are [components](guide/components), [directives](guide/attribute-directives) and [pipes](guide/pipes).
+Declarables are [components](guide/component-overview), [directives](guide/attribute-directives) and [pipes](guide/pipes).
 All of a module's declarables must be in the `declarations` array.
-Declarables must be either standalone or belong to exactly one module.
+Components, directives and pipes, must be either standalone or belong to exactly one module.
 The compiler emits an error if you try to declare a standalone entity or the same class in more than one module.

 The classes declared in a module are visible within the module but invisible to components in a different module, unless they are exported from this module and the other module imports this one.